wongno/wong-noelle-webdev/README.md

 ## **Important Links**
 1. Heroku App: https://webdev-summer2-2017.herokuapp.com/
-2. Link to project: tbd
+2. Link to project: will come back to
-3. Link to assignment1: tbd
+3. Link to assignment: will come back to